nus-cs3281/2024/students/yiwen101/knowledge.md

 Possible to auto re-compiling the typescript file into javascript files when it is changed, and only  recompile the changed files.

+If given not enough parameters, javascript treat missing ones as undefined; if given extra paremeters, javascript will ignore;

 ### Tool/Technology Miscellaneous
 Workflow vice, a good practice is to not immediately merge a pull request after it is reviewed.
 Instead, wait for a day or two to see if there are any other comments or suggestions.